-If that all looks too hard, try our new how much can I borrow calculator first and work up to how much you could repay.
+If that looks a bit complex, try using our new how much can I borrow calculator first.
+It will help you work up to the loan repayment question in steps.

-The simple steps in the borrowing calculator are a great way to learn how to play around with your finances and lifestyle costs and learn about budgeting – your income and expenses.
+The borrowing calculator is a great way to learn how to play around with your finances and lifestyle costs and learn about budgeting – your incomings and outgoings.

-Once you’ve worked out how much you can afford to borrow for that first home or investment property, use our other calculators to discover more, like how long it might take to save for a deposit.
-There’s also a whole bunch of answers to questions you might have about terms like borrowing power, equity, and even LVR – loan to value ratio.
+Once you’ve worked out how much you can afford to borrow for that first home or investment property, use our other calculators to discover more.
+There’s also a whole bunch of answers to home buying questions you might have about terms like borrowing power, equity, and even LVR – loan to value ratio.

 Increase borrowing power

 One thing many of us want to know, once we’ve committed to a savings goal, is how to increase our borrowing power.
-It depends on how much you earn and what you spend but here are some tips to help increase your borrowing power for a home loan for example:
+Increasing your power depends on how much you earn and what you spend but here are some tips:

 - Reduce your credit limit – close any unused credit cards

 - Pay down your debts, like personal loans

 - Lower your spending